geocomPP/sdv/chapter.md

 This section briefly introduces some of the key steps to get started with R. Like the rest of the chapter, it has a large *practical* element, including R code to run on your own computer.
+For users completely new to R, we recommend beginning with an \`introduction to R' type tutorial, such as Torf and Brauer (2012) or the frequently updated tutorial "Introduction to Visualising Spatial Data in R" (Lovelace and Cheshire 2014).
+Both are available free online.

 The first stage is to obtain and load the data used in the examples.
 In this case, all the data has been uploaded to an on-line repository that